luchsonice/2024_MLOps_1/reports/README.md

 >
 > Answer:

 We have in our project used different third-party frameworks for different functionalities.
 We have first used pytorch lighting for our model.
+Where there is different models, that can be used.
 From timm we used the pretrained ResNet class and to be more specific we used the model resnet18.
 We also used hydra to train with hyperparamters.
 Another third-party we used was Weights & Biases to log training progress.

 ## Coding environment